Romah-Maqsood/SmartCivicAlertSystem/README.md

 ## Detailed Feature Explanations

-### Incident Reporting
+# Incident Reporting

-Citizens can submit incident reports through a comprehensive form.
-The system supports manual entry of title, description, location, severity, and department selection.
-Optional photo upload allows citizens to attach images up to 5MB in JPG or PNG format.
-The AI Vision feature analyzes uploaded photos using Google Gemini API to automatically populate title, description, severity, and department fields.
-The AI department suggestion provides intelligent recommendations based on the incident description.
+Citizens can report incidents by providing details such as title, description, location, severity, and an optional image.
+AI can automatically generate incident information from uploaded images.

-### SOS Emergency
+# SOS Emergency

-The SOS feature provides one-click emergency alert functionality.
-Citizens enter or auto-detect their current location using browser geolocation.
-The system immediately notifies the Rescue Department, creates a Critical priority incident, and alerts all departments in real-time through SignalR.
-A confirmation toast message appears after successful submission.
+Allows users to send one-click emergency alerts with their current location.
+The system creates a high-priority incident and instantly notifies the relevant department.

-### Reports Export
+# Reports Management

-Citizens can export incident reports in PDF and CSV formats.
-The Reports page displays all incidents with checkboxes for selective download.
-Users can select specific incidents and download them as professional PDF documents or Excel-compatible CSV files.
-The download process generates only the selected reports without including the sidebar or other UI elements.
+Users can view incident history, track report status, and export selected reports as PDF or CSV.

-### Real-Time Notifications
+# Real-Time Notifications

-SignalR integration provides live notifications for incident status changes.
-Notifications are department-specific, ensuring relevant personnel receive appropriate alerts.
-Users can mark notifications as read or resolved directly from the interface.
-The system supports in-app toast notifications for important updates.
+SignalR provides instant notifications for incident updates, SOS alerts, and department-specific events without requiring a page refresh.

-### AI Features
+## AI Features
-Google Gemini Vision API powers the AI image analysis functionality.
-The system analyzes uploaded incident photos to detect incident type, estimate severity, and suggest appropriate departments.
-The AI department suggestion analyzes incident descriptions to recommend the most suitable department.
-The RAG Chatbot in the admin module provides advanced query handling capabilities.
+# AI Vision

+Uses Google Gemini Vision API to analyze uploaded images and automatically generate the incident title, description, severity, and recommended department.

+# AI Department Recommendation

+Analyzes incident descriptions and suggests the most appropriate department for handling the incident.

+# AI Report Summarizer

+Generates concise summaries of incident reports, helping administrators and operators review incidents more efficiently.

+# RAG Chatbot

+Enables administrators to query incident data using natural language and receive context-aware responses powered by Retrieval-Augmented Generation (RAG).

-### City Assistant Chatbot
+# City Assistant Chatbot
-The chatbot provides quick help for common queries, emergency numbers, and navigation support.
-Responses are professional, informative, and formatted with clean bullet points.
-The chatbot guides users through platform features without using emojis or informal language.

-### Operator Mapping
+Provides citizens with instant assistance for platform navigation, emergency contacts, safety tips, and common queries.

+# Interactive Incident Mapping

-Operators can view incident locations on OpenStreetMap integration.
-The mapping functionality displays incident pins with severity indicators, allowing operators to visualize incident distribution and respond efficiently.
+Uses Leaflet.js and OpenStreetMap to display incident locations on an interactive map, helping operators monitor and respond to incidents efficiently.

 ---